n1ckfg/Holoflix_volume/Assets/Holovid/README.txt

 4) Apply your video to the material.
 5) play!  ^_^

+* Toggle the GUI with space bar
-If the displacement is too high or too low you can adjust it either in said material, or in the GUI slider during play.
+* If the displacement is too high or too low you can adjust it either in said material, or in the GUI slider during play.